klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

 ![A screenshot of a Freeplane mindmap of notes about Jekyll and Ruby]({{site.baseurl}}/assets/images/2021-03-19-FreeplaneScreenshots/jekyll-ruby-notes.png "A screenshot of a Freeplane mindmap of notes about Jekyll and Ruby")

-With a digital mind map, huge swaths of the tree can be chopped and regrafted as needed.
+With a digital mind map, huge swaths of the tree can be chopped and re-grafted as needed.
 Muddy root stones can morph into cherry blossoms.
 Custom portals (`Alt+Shift+L`) can be inserted to move you from one end of the tree to the other.
 Touch another portal, and you'll vanish to another realm altogether.
 Brilliant red squirrels and thrushes can abound or not abound.
-It's a rapidly evolving arboreal freak, a cyber-genecists dream.
+It's a rapidly evolving arboreal freak, a cyber-geneticist's dream.
 Or it's a carefully pruned Bonzai, presenting information as beauty from every angle.

 Physical mindmaps have their place, and there is value in also creating pencil-and-paper, real-world mindmaps.
 Besides mixing the pleasure of art with the pleasure of knowledge acquisition and self improvement, you are _physically_ traversing paper in a way that involves other parts of your body in memory formation.
 Solving the problems of placement on a limited area also forces the mapper into greater contemplation of each node, etching ideas more deeply into memory.